What is a fig?

 Black figs

-Black fig is one of the varieties of figs whose fruit is dark purple and has a wide crown that is resistant to cold.
+Black fig is a variety of fig with dark purple fruit and a wide crown that is resistant to cold.
 It has a thin skin and has a sour and sweet taste that is suitable for eating fresh.

 Shah figs